-My chemotherapy, I don’t want to say it was easier than others, but it was.
+I don’t want to say my chemotherapy was easier than others, but it was.

 The same time I was going in for radiation every day, I was also taking this chemotherapy drug.
-It’s to tackle the cancer in two different ways at once.
+It’s to tackle the cancer in 2 different ways at once.

 Oral chemo pill

 It was called Xeloda.
 It was regimented.
-It was quite a long time ago but I think I took it once a day and I took it throughout the whole time I was doing my radiation.
+It was quite a long time ago, but I think I took it once a day.
+I took it throughout the whole time I was doing my radiation.
 They might have ended it a week earlier than the radiation because of the side effects I was having.

 Chemo side effects

 My neuropathy got quite bad.
 Nausea was really bad.
-You go in often to see your doctors, to see if you need to continue on, to see if the side effects and quality of how you’re living are worse.
+You go in often to see your doctors to see if you need to continue on and to see if the side effects and quality of how you’re living are worse.